 Fondant is magical stuff if you’re a cake decorator, but there’s a catch: It needs time to dry.
-So you’re definitely going to need a few tricks for speeding things up when you’re in a hurry, especially if you live in a warm, humid climate.
+So you’re definitely going to need these 7 sneaky hacks for drying fondant fast when you’re in a hurry, especially if you live in a warm, humid climate.

 1. Pick the right surface